sdargoeuves/automate_cisco_sdwan_lab/docs/architecture.md

 If some edges do not reach that state, only those control-down edges are retried with a fresh certificate/license flow.
 Edges that already have both control connections are not retried, because they are already authenticated.

+During this shared fabric gate, the code also watches the latest generated chassis ID for each down edge.
+If vManage moves that chassis to `certinstallfailed`, the gate stops waiting and retries that edge immediately instead of burning the full fabric timeout.

 Only after all targeted edges have joined the fabric does it check BFD: